Perfecting Aerial Adventure

 Exceeding your expectations safely!

 If you have seen Blackhawk down you are familiar with what are called “Little Birds”.
-The original design goal of the aircraft was a very versatile, high performance, helicopter that was built for the Vietnam War.
+The original design goal of the aircraft was a very versatile, high-performance, helicopter that was built for the Vietnam War.
 The MD 520N is the latest configuration of the “Little Bird”.
-Unlike helicopters that have a two-bladed main rotor system the MD 500 helicopters do not have the critical safety issue called ‘mast bumping’.

 Our Chief Pilot